 Exhibitions and Events

-SCREENINGS AT 8 PM | FREE ADMISSION
+SCREENINGS TUESDAYS AT 5 PM.
+FREE ADMISSION

 Spike Lee, USA, 1986, 84 minutes.
 An independently minded 80s African-American female must choose between multiple suitors–one of them played by the director himself–in this precise and energetic debut feature from the now legendary filmmaker Spike Lee.